codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 #### Get started with Svelte

+For an example of the component in action, [see our demo app](https://github.com/codatio/sdk-connections/tree/main/examples/languages/svelte/).

 1. **Create a component that mounts the SDK**

+  You can copy and paste the example <a href="https://github.com/codatio/sdk-connections/blob/main/examples/languages/svelte/src/lib/CodatConnections.svelte" target="_blank">`CodatConnections.svelte`</a> file to an appropriate location in your app.
 We recommend setting `width: 460px; height: 840px` for this component because it's optimized to look best with these parameters.

 2. **Use the component to mount the SDK**

-  We suggest wrapping the SDK (named `CodatConnections` in our snippet) in a modal so that you can adjust its positioning.
-Itt can also manage when to display Connections, passing the relevant [access token](/auth-flow/optimize/connection-management#access-token) and callbacks.
+  We suggest wrapping the `CodatConnections` component in a modal so that you can [adjust its positioning](https://github.com/codatio/sdk-connections/blob/main/examples/languages/svelte/src/App.svelte).
+It can also manage when to [display the connections](https://github.com/codatio/sdk-connections/blob/main/examples/languages/svelte/src/App.svelte), passing the relevant [access token](/auth-flow/optimize/connection-management#access-token) and callbacks.

   ```js
   // App.svelte